-The Rural Care program is a not-for-profit service and the fees are set to cover the cost of delivering the program.
 All departmental rural care programs must apply the standard program fee schedule.
 This schedule must be given to families and displayed in a prominent position at the site.

-The department will review the fees on an annual basis and a new fee schedule (PDF 199KB) implemented at the beginning of a financial year.
-Families are to be provided with at least 1 months' notice of any changes to the fee schedule, and must sign the new fee schedule prior to a booking being accepted.
+The department will review the fees and a new fee schedule (PDF 191KB) implemented once approved.
+Families are to be provided with at least 1 months' notice of any changes to the fee schedule and must sign the new fee schedule prior to a booking being accepted.